crashoverride777/swifty-receipt-validator/README.md

 # Before you start

-Please test this properly, including production mode, to make sure everything is working.
-This is not something you want take lightly.
+Please test this properly, including production mode using apples product server URL, to make sure everything is working.
+This is not something you want take lightly, check the print statements in your consoles to see whats happening and where it might get stuck.

 # Your own webserver